jchaiet/imaginary-health/README.md

 ```

 This will generate the a link for the locale under the global locale picker, and tell NextJS to generate the path for the locale.

+## Mulit-Site Setup

+This project supports multiple sites powered by Sanity Studio and Next.js 15.
+Each site is mapped to a hostname in middleware and automatically routed to its own `[site]/[locale]/` folder in the Next.js App Router.

+### 1. Adding a new site in Sanity Studio

+1. Open Sanity Studio and navigate to _Sites_ (`site` document type).
+2. Create a new document and fill out the required fields:

+- _Site Title_ → Human-friendly name (e.g. `My Brand`).
+- _Identifier_ → Unique slug that identifies this site (e.g. `my-brand`).
+  - _IMPORTANT_: This value maps directly to the `[site]` in the NextJS folder structure and to `siteMapping` in middleware.
+- _Primary Domain_ → The site's canonical domain (e.g. `https://my-brand.com`).
+- _Default Locale_ → The fallback locale for this site (e.g. `en-us`).
+- All other fields should be self explanatory.

+3. Publish the document.

+- Sanity will now expose this `site` for queries when fetching navigation, SEO or theme settings.

+Once published, the _Identifier_ (`identifier.current`) becomes the key that connects Sanity → middleware → NextJS routes.

 ## Learn More